Education in Iran: Education reform

+Hybrid method learning program

+Ever since after the pandemic the government supreme council of education has a program for mass hybrid teaching in universities with learning management system and schools with Shad software.
+The government offers grants for research into hybrid education.

+Privatization

+In recent decades, schools in Iran have come to be viewed as corporate businesses with steadily rising injustice.
+Iranian education has witnessed a mass inflation with the rising takeover of private schools in big cities like Isfahan.
+The cost of education in a public school could be around 14 million toman a year per student.

+In 2023, Ali Khamenei, the supreme leader of Iran called public schools weak and for poor people compared to private schools.
+Studying for a 1-year term in private schools may cost 50 million toman as of July 2023.

+Teacher shortage

+As of 2023, Iran has about 950,000 teachers; there is a shortage of about 60,000 teachers in the country.
+As of 2023, there are a million teachers.
+Half of all schools lack school counselors; there is a shortage of about 30,000 people in this position.

+In the southeastern province of Sistan and Baluchestan, schools themselves are in short supply, and about 30% of students are unable to attend school.

 Teacher education

-Farhangian University is the university of teacher education and human resource development in Ministry of Education.
-Teacher training centers in iran are responsible for training teachers for primary, orientation cycle, and gifted children's schools.
-These centers offer four-year programs leading to a BA or BS degree in teaching the relevant subject.
-Students that enter teacher training centers, have at minimum, completed a high school diploma.
+Farhangian University is the university of teacher education and human resource development in the Ministry of Education.
+Teacher training centers in Iran are responsible for training teachers for primary, orientation cycle, and gifted children's schools.
+These centers offer four-year programs leading to a B.A. or B.S. degree in teaching the relevant subject.
+At a minimum, students that enter teacher training centers have completed a high school diploma.
 A national entrance examination is required for admission.

 There are 98 teacher training centers in Iran, all belonging to Farhangian University.
-Teacher education in Iran has been considered more centralized than other Western countries such as Great Britain.
+Teacher education in Iran has been considered more centralized than in other Western countries such as Great Britain.